alhassani/MIUIPalestine_V5_Arabic_XML/README.md

-MIUIPalestine
+Androidway
 =============

-This is MIUI V5 XMLs translated into Arabic Language by MIUIPalestine team For more info, please contact Ahmad Afef at, support@miuipalestine.net
+This is MIUI V5 XMLs translated into Arabic Language by Androidway team For more info, please contact Ahmad Afef at, andy.afef@gmail.com

-MIUIPalestine Team.
+Androidway Team.